Amantini1997/FromUbuntu/AIP/Lectures.md

 ### Memoization
-**Memoization** is a process that allows you to prune states with facts equal to one already visited (when applying costs, you can prune these states if the cost is the same or worse as equal one already visited).
+**Memoization** is a process that allows you to prune states with facts equal to one already visited (when applying costs, you can prune these states if the cost is the same or worse as one already visited).

 In temporal planning, this is not possible as two state (ABBA & ABAB) may in fact have the same facts, but as the order here matters, you could end up pruning a valid state (**permutations** matter here).